Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Assembly 4.9 Zero build; easiest model to deploy quickly
+Assembly 4.9 Zero build; fastest model to deploy

-Cooling 3.6 Corduroy is comfortable but not especially airy
+Cooling 3.6 Corduroy felt comfortable but not airy

 Seat Comfort 3.9 Solid for short sits and solo lounging